ksehrawat/Machine-Learning-Practical-Application-1/README.md

 **Key Findings**

 The plot suggests that drivers who frequently visit bars, especially those without children and who are younger or not widowed, are more likely to accept a bar coupon.
 Drivers who mainly frequent cheap restaurants and have lower incomes seem less inclined to take advantage of a bar coupon offer.

+## Hypothesis about Drivers who Accepted Bar Coupons:

+Based on our analysis, we can hypothesize that drivers who accepted bar coupons are likely to share some common characteristics:

+**1. Frequent Bar Visitors:**
+- They probably go to bars more than once a month.
+- This is supported by the observation that drivers who visit bars more often tend to have a higher acceptance rate for bar coupons.

+**2. Younger Age Group:**
+- They might be younger, possibly under 30.
+- Our analysis showed a higher acceptance rate for bar coupons among drivers in this age group.

+**3. No Children:**
+- They might not have children as passengers.
+- The acceptance rate for bar coupons was higher for drivers without kids.

+**4. Not Widowed:**
+- They are likely not widowed.
+- Drivers who are not widowed tend to accept bar coupons at a higher rate.

+**5. Possible Lower Income/Frequent Cheap Restaurant Visitors:**
+- While not as strong as the other points, drivers who frequently visit cheap restaurants and have a lower income might be slightly less likely to accept bar coupons.
+- This could be due to budget constraints or other factors.

+**In Simple Words:**
+We think that drivers who accepted bar coupons are probably people who like to go to bars, are younger, don't have kids, and are not widowed.
+They might also be less likely to have a lower income or mainly visit cheap restaurants.